-The simplest and precise explanation of “Credit Card Cash Advance” is the withdrawal of money or removal of money from a credit card to physical cash or borrowing money from your credit card company and been charged from your account.
+The simplest and most precise explanation of “Credit Card Cash Advance” is the withdrawal of money or removal of money from a credit card to physical cash or borrowing money from your credit card company and being charged from your account.

-There are cost incurred in credit card cash advance sometimes like, withdrawal limit and percentage rate charge for transactions
+There are costs incurred in credit card cash advance sometimes like, withdrawal limit and percentage rate charge for transactions

-Now let see the basics of credit card cash advance.
+Now let’s see the basics of credit card cash advance.

 The process of withdrawing cash with a debit card at an ATM machine is similar to that of withdrawing money with your credit card and this is what is called ‘’Credit Card Cash Advance”

 The only difference is the terms used to define them for credit card withdrawal.
 It is called ’Credit Card Cash Advance’’ while a debit card is called card withdrawal.